risc0/risc0/website/api/recursion.md

    The same [proof system] is used for both the RISC-V Circuit and the Recursion Circuit.
 1. The STARK-to-SNARK Circuit is an R1CS circuit that proves verification of proofs from the _identity_p254_ program.

-*The size of a [Receipt] varies depending on the size of the ReceiptClaim and its ReceiptKind.
-For SuccinctReceipts and Groth16 Receipts, the size of the *seal\* is constant.

 [RISC Zero Verifier Contract]: blockchain-integration/contracts/verifier.md
 [lift]: https://docs.rs/risc0-zkvm/latest/risc0_zkvm/struct.ApiClient.html#method.lift